What are managed IT services? Overview, types, benefits, and challenges

 Why it matters: Whether it’s a ransomware attack or a natural disaster, you get a tested, proven recovery process that minimizes downtime and data loss, keeping your business resilient no matter what.

-As businesses adopt hybrid and multi-cloud strategies, cloud management quickly becomes complicated.
+Managing cloud environments becomes increasingly complex as businesses adopt hybrid and multi-cloud strategies.
 Managed cloud services help you optimize cloud architecture, control costs, ensure compliance, and enhance security across your entire cloud footprint.

-Whether you’re just starting your cloud journey or fine-tuning a mature environment, MSPs help you get the most out of your investment — without the complexity.
+Whether you’re just starting your cloud journey or fine-tuning a mature environment, MSPs help you get the most out of your investment, without the complexity.
+Managed IT services and cloud services may seem similar, but there are subtle differences between the two.

 Factor | Managed IT services for business | Cloud services |